 For the PDF version, E-junkie is handling the shopping cart and product delivery, which will come through e-mail.
 They’re a commonly used service and are well rated.
 PayPal is handling the money – again a very secure, safe system.
 You’ll be able to pay using a PayPal account or a credit/debit card, same as with the Donation button on the side of my site.

 Note: If you’re indifferent about which digital version you get, might I suggest the PDF format.
 That way you don’t need to go through extra steps to get the worksheets, and you’re also buying it direct from me so Amazon doesn’t get 30% of the proceeds.

-As stated above, if you matched two of the four criteria at the start of this page you’d likely get your moneys worth out of this guide, the more you match, the better deal it’d be.
-That being said, I’m not going to try to hard sell you.
+As stated above, if you matched two of the four criteria at the start of this page you’d likely get your money's worth out of this guide, the more you match, the better deal it’d be.

-I look forward to hearing from you on the road, safe travels and happy trails!
+Get the guide as a PDF, Kindle, or paperback.
+I look forward to hearing from you on the road.
+Safe travels and happy trails!